We are preparing for re-opening, but we are doing so with caution and care.

 Our outdoor book drop is open for returns and curbside service is resumed for physical library materials.
 Returned items are quarantined before being shelved with the rest of the collection.
 Remote assistance is still available online or by phone.
 Online library card applications are still accepted.
 All events are still produced online.

-A temporary computer lab will open in our newly renovated Community Enrichment Room to allow for better social distancing.
-This lab will service patrons by appointment only to ensure the safety and cleanliness of our spaces.
-Appointments can be scheduled online or over the phone.
-Checkout for physical materials will be available through curbside pickup.
-Events will remain online only.
-Remote assistance will be available online or over the phone.
+A temporary computer lab is open in our newly renovated Community Enrichment Room to allow for better social distancing.
+This lab serves patrons by appointment only to ensure the safety and cleanliness of our spaces.
+Appointments can be scheduled online or over the phone at 734-287-4840.
+Checkout for physical materials is available through curbside pickup.
+Returns should be made in the dropbox near the south entrance.
+Events are online only.
+Remote assistance is available online, over the phone, or via chat during regular business hours.

 We expect to move to this stage within two weeks of our region moving to the MI Safe Start Plan‘s Stage 5.